shudayi/SpectroEase-V1.0/README.md

 ### Option 1: For General Users (Recommended)

-Two pre-built packages are available for users who are not familiar with code.
+Two pre-built packages are available for users who prefer not to work with source code.

 #### A. Standalone Executable
 Download `SpectroEase.exe` from **[Google Drive](https://drive.google.com/file/d/1BvLx0z0h46n3n_obOIHizyThG2UIJ_rh/view?usp=drive_link)**.
-This is a single file that can be run directly without installation.
+This single file runs directly with no installation.

 #### B. Folder Version
 Download `SpectroEase_folder.zip` from the **[GitHub Releases](https://github.com/shudayi/SpectroEase-V1.0/releases/tag/v1.0.0)** page.
 Unzip it and run `SpectroEase_folder.exe`.
-This version may have a faster startup time.
+This version may start faster.

 ### Option 2: For Developers (from Source)